-- In the early winter or spring, lay down a pre-emergent like Surflan as a preventative.
-Don't use anything else that does not contain this ingredient.
-(UPDATE: I have successfully used a home remedy weed killer: Dilute 1/2 cup each of Epsom salts and Vineger per gallon of water and spray thoroughly.)
+- Lay down a pre-emergent weed killer like Surflan, which contains oryzalin and trifluralin, as a preventative.
+I have also successfully used a home remedy weed killer: Dilute 1/2 cup each of Epsom salts and vinegar in a gallon of water and spray thoroughly.)
 Avoid spraying any "good" ground covers, as you want them to flourish and take space away from the Evil One.

-- Rake the area, removing all goat head debris, and put it into the trash.
-Finally, sweep the area you cleared to pick up any goat head thorns.
-Remember to always put goat head weeds and thorns in your trash or burn them.
+- Rake the area, removing all goat's head debris, and put it into the trash.
+Finally, sweep the area you cleared to pick up any thorns.
+Remember to always put goat's head weeds and thorns in your trash or burn them.
 They reseed like crazy, if you don't.

-- Sit back, and have a cool one!
+- Sit back and have a cool one!

-Using a Vapor Torch
+How to Safely Use a Propane Vapor Torch

 - Pros: The burner destroys both plant and its seeds immediately.